orenbenkiki/dynamake/README.rst

 ``--jobs``.

-It is possible to define some additional resources using :py:func:`dynamake.make.resources` to restrict parallel execution.
+It is possible to define some additional resources using :py:func:`dynamake.resources` to restrict parallel execution.
 For example, invoking ``resource_parameters(ram=1, io=1)`` will create two new resources, ``ram`` and ``io``, which must have been previously defined using configuration ``Param`` calls.
 The values specified are the default consumption for actions